-Galaxy S20 price and release date
+Samsung Galaxy S20 review: Price and release date

 The Galaxy S20 is available through Samsung as well as through three out of the big four wireless carriers in the U.S., including AT&T, Sprint and T-Mobile.
 Verizon will be offering a Galaxy S20 in Q2 that's compatible with its mmWave 5G network.

 Anyone interested in snapping up one of Samsung's latest flagships for the least expense possible should have a look at the best Galaxy S20 deals out there before pulling the trigger.

-Samsung Galaxy S20 specs
+Samsung Galaxy S20 review: Design

 The Samsung Galaxy S20 doesn’t look radically different from the Galaxy S10, but there are some welcome refinements.
 The cutout for the front camera is smaller this time around, and it’s placed in the top center of the display instead of on the right side, so it’s less of a distraction.
 In addition, the display has less of a curve to it, which I appreciate because there’s less of a chance of accidental touches when you’re just shifting the phone in your hands.